Location: Achill Island, Mayo, Ireland

 Room and Board Arrangements

-Superior self-catering accommodation with everything supplied except food.
+Superior self-catering (sharing) accommodation in a modern, fully-equipped house with everything supplied except food.

 Name of institution offering credit: National University of Ireland Galway